 In addition to funds provided by the Beatrice Hunter Cancer Research Institute, funds for this competition will also be provided by:

-- Dalhousie University, as part of their Bold Ambitions: Campaign for Dalhousie plan, from the Canadian Imperial Bank of Commerce (CIBC) - to support PhD and MSc students in their final years of study at Dalhousie University.
+• Canadian Imperial Bank of Commerce through Dalhousie University: As part of Dalhousie University’s Bold Ambitions: Campaign for Dalhousie plan, funds will be used to support PhD and MSc students in their final years of study at Dalhousie University.

-- QEII Foundation - cancer research trainees undertaking any type of cancer research in Atlantic Canada are eligible.
+• QEII Health Sciences Centre Foundation: Cancer research trainees undertaking any type of cancer research in Atlantic Canada are eligible.

-- The Saunders-Matthey Traineeship for Cancer Prevention Research - funds for these awards are provided by the Saunders-Matthey Cancer Prevention Foundation through Dalhousie University and are administered jointly by Dalhousie University and the BHCRI.
-Cancer research trainees in Atlantic Canada undertaking research in the area of primary cancer prevention are eligible to apply.
+• The Saunders-Matthey Cancer Prevention Foundation: Cancer research trainees in Atlantic Canada undertaking research in the area of primary cancer prevention are eligible to apply.
 The proposed work may contain aspects of education and/or knowledge dissemination.
 A focus on environmental factors will be welcomed.